codex-storage/codex-research/design/marketplace.md

 reserving a slot still requires paying for gas costs.
 The more hosts try to reserve a slot, the more gas fees are wasted.

-To alleviate these problems, we introduce a dispersal parameter in the request.
+To alleviate these problems, we introduce a spreading parameter in the request.
-The dispersal parameter allows a client to choose the amount of spreading within the network.
+The spreading parameter allows a client to choose the amount of distribution within the network.
 When a slot becomes empty then only a small amount of hosts in the network are allowed to fill the slot.
 Over time, more and more hosts will be allowed to fill a slot.
 Each slot starts with a different set of allowed hosts.

 The speed at which new hosts are included is chosen by the client.
 When the client choses a high speed, then very quickly every host in the network will be